qmacro/level-up-your-json-fu-with-jq/talknotes.md

 Here are some more single-line expression examples:

-> All of these can be executed with `btp --format json ... | jq ...` but here they're shown as first loading the JSON into files, so we have the files of JSON here in this repo too to try out.
+> All of these can be executed with `btp --format json ... | jq ...` but here they're shown as first saving the JSON into files and then processing those files with `jq`.
+This is merely so that we have the files of JSON here in this repo too for you to try out.

 ```shell
 # How many different available environments do I have at my disposal?